|Applies to:||Original Policy Date:||Date of Last Review:||Approved by:|

 Release of Employee Information

-Any other information regarding your employment at Florida Tech (such as salary) will not be released without the employee’s written permission.
-Each request for information must contain a signed consent form by the current or former employee.
+The university will release name, dates of employment, and job title information for employment verification purposes.
+Any other information regarding employment at Florida Tech (such as salary) will not be released without a written release.
+Each request for information must include a release signed by the current or former employee.

 Requests for information about current or past employees who have provided written permission to release employment information must be referred to the Office of Human Resources for response.
 Requests to verify employment should be faxed to: (321) 674-7519 or emailed to firstname.lastname@example.org.

-The university is subject to record retention requirements.
+The university is subject to record retention requirements, which can vary based on the type of information the record contains and circumstances related to the record.
 All records must be maintained in a consistent and logical manner ensuring the university: